AT-Publishing/website/0-eternal-black-friday.md

 ## Black Friday 2020 is almost here

-The Black Friday 2020 date **November 27th, 2020** is still a few days off, but some crypto products are in **bundle promo deals** already.
+The Black Friday 2020 date **November 27th, 2020** is still a few days off, but some crypto products are in **Black Friday deals** since Monday 23rd.

 Time to spend 3 hours a day researching deals /s.